Skip to main content

 Equation \ref{16.54} corresponds to a longitudinal wave travelling with velocity \(v = \sqrt{\frac{(\lambda +2\mu )}{ \rho}}\).
 Equations \ref{16.55}, \ref{16.56} correspond to two perpendicular transverse waves travelling with velocity \(v = \sqrt{\frac{\mu }{\rho }}\).
 This illustrates the important fact that longitudinal waves travel faster than transverse waves in an elastic solid.
 Seismic waves in the Earth, generated by earthquakes, exhibit this property.
 Note that shearing stresses do not exist in ideal liquids and gases since they cannot maintain shear forces and thus \(\mu = 0\).

-This page titled 16.5: Linear Elastic Solids is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 16.5: Linear Elastic Solids is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.